 A keypad array with numerics 0 through 9 with telephone-style assigned letters for parameter entry.
 All numeric entries need to be followed by ENTER.

 CLEAR is used to erase data entry errors.
 If an illegal value has been entered, CLEAR will erase the error message and re-display the last valid data.
+Pressing CLEAR on power-up clears any Lock codes.
+If no Lock codes are present, all user parameters will be cleared to their default values.

-Pressing TOGL moves through selection options such as Yes or No or others such as sensor types.
+Pressing TOGL moves through selection options such as Yes or No or others such as Sensor types.
 Pressing ENTER continues with the selected choice.